casdoor/casdoor-cli/README.md

 ![permissions.png](img/screenshoot_2.png)

 > ⚠️ Currently, `casdoor-cli` only supports MacOS and Linux.
-Tested versions are Debian 12 and MacOS Sonoma
+Tested versions are Debian 12 and MacOS Sonoma.
+Using WSL on Windows may work, but it is not tested as I don't own a Windows machine.

 ## How to install